simetnicbr/simet-ma/simet-api/API.md

   Access to measurement results and reports is done using the _agent-id_ and _view-results token_.
 The agent token is not used.

-  The _view-results token_ is changed every time <>\_register\_ma.sh is
+  The _view-results token_ is changed every time simet\_register\_ma.sh is
   run to refresh tokens and credentials, typically this should be done once every 24h.

   The simet\_view\_results.sh script can be used to open a device-results page on the web browser, using the above tokens.
 It can also take